Network funding

 The call is open to ZeDTech network members only.
 Non-members can sign up for free.

 You must read the EPSRC eligibility criteria before applying.
+Applicants must be based at a UK institution and be eligible to apply for EPSRC grant funding

 -